Big Bend and Big Bend Hot Springs History

 Frequently asked questions (FAQ) about the Dominion of Melchizedek

-(No actual questions are on the FAQ section, just the following…)
+(No actual questions were on the old FAQ section, just the following B.S. and Lies…)

 The Dominion of Melchizedek is an Ecclesiastical Sovereign Nation State, which lays claim to an ancient tradition dating back to the Biblical Salem (modern Jerusalem) over which Melchizedek was the sovereign.
 The people of Melchizedek desired independence so their leaders signed a formal Constitution on 7 July 1991, thereby forming a government of the people based upon ecclesiastical and democratic principles.